 - 1. To enter the Set-up menu, press and hold the MENU button (which is located immediately under the navigation buttons) for at least two seconds, until the Index page appears.
 (Pressing the menu button for just a short time will take you to 'Main Menu Screen 1'.
-If this happens, the Main Menu can be closed by pressing MENU for a second time.) - 3.
-Use the $\blacktriangle$ and $\blacktriangledown$ keys to navigate up and down the menu lines. - Once you have set all the menu items on a page to have values that are appropriate for your system, move the menu highlight to the top of the screen (the menu heading) and press > to move to the next menu page. - 6.
-At any time, press the MENU button to return to the main Set-up menu index screen. - 7.
-To save the changes you have made, return to the Set-up menu index page and highlight the 'Save Set-up' item at the bottom of the screen.
-Press the OK button to save the settings.
+If this happens, the Main Menu can be closed by pressing MENU for a second time.) - 2.
+When the menu heading is highlighted, using the 3 and 5 keys will navigate between menu pages.
+Using this method to navigate between pages the first time the unit is being configured will help to ensure that no pages are missed out. - 3.
+Use the 🏚 and 🖤 keys to navigate up and down the menu lines. - To change the setting for a particular menu item, highlight the item then use the 🕣 🕑 keys to cycle through the options for that item. - 5.
+Once you have set all the menu items on a page to have values that are appropriate for your system, move the menu highlight to the top of the screen (the menu heading) and press 🕑 to move to the next menu page. - 6.
+At any time, press the MENU button to return to the main Set-up menu index screen. - To save the changes you have made, return to the Set-up menu index page and highlight the 'Save Set-up' item at the bottom of the screen.
+Press the ${\it ok}$ button to save the settings.
 Press OK again to exit the Set-up menu.

-In addition to the above method of moving from page to page using the $\checkmark$ keys, each menu page can be accessed directly from the Set-up menu index page.
-This is achieved by using the cursor keys to move the menu highlight to the desired page on the Index page, then pressing ok.
+In addition to the above method of moving from page to page using the keys, each menu page can be accessed directly from the Set-up menu index page.
+This is achieved by using the cursor keys to move the menu highlight to the desired page on the Index page, then pressing OK.

-BY USING THE BUTTONS ON THE FRONT PANEL OF THE AVR250
+...
+BY USING THE BUTTONS ON THE FRONT PANEL OF THE AVR280

-The AVR250 front panel controls can be used to configure the options.
-Follow the instructions given for using the remote control, in this case using the EFFECT/ $\checkmark$ button for 'down', the MODE/ $\blacktriangle$ button for 'up' and the volume control for left and right.
+The AVR280 front panel controls can be used to configure the options.
+Follow the instructions given for using the remote control, in this case using the EFFECT/▼ button for 'down', the MODE/▲ button for 'up' and the volume control for left and right.